 Center for Advanced Language Proficiency Education and Research (CALPER)

 The Center for Advanced Language Proficiency Education and Research (CALPER) is one of a small number of national language resource centers (LRC) funded by a grant from the U.S. Department of Education.
 Established in 2002, CALPER has focused on supporting language education through (a) developing innovative teaching materials, (b) expanding language learning assessment procedures, (c) conducting critical research to inform teaching practice, (d) creating extensive online professional development resources, and (e) offering intensive institutes and workshops for language educators.
-CALPER received a new award from the U.S. Department of Education in October 2014 and with support from the College of the Liberal Arts will continue operation at The Pennsylvania State University.
+CALPER received a new LRC award from the U.S. Department of Education in August 2022 and, with support from the College of the Liberal Arts, will continue operation at The Pennsylvania State University.
 For more information on CALPER and its activities, please visit the web site at http://calper.la.psu.edu.